 Initially the line consisted of the IBM PS/2 Model 30, 50, 60, and 80.
 The Model 30 featured Intel’s 8086 CPU and replaced the PC/XT.
 The Models 50 and 60 featured Intel 80286 CPUs and replaced the PC/AT.
 The Model 80 featured Intel’s then-state-of-the-art 80386 CPU and served as IBM’s answer to the brash Compaq Deskpro 386.
 All of the models were faster than their predecessors, but in early reviews, the PS/2 Model 80 didn’t match the Deskpro 386’s CPU performance.
 But its faster hard drive compensated somewhat.

 Soon afterward, IBM released a Model 25, which was a smaller 8086 with a built-in monitor, and a Model 70, which was a 386-based desktop computer.
+Some believe the oddball 7496 Executive Workstation was a proof of concept for the Model 25.

 Over time, IBM released other in-between model numbers with new CPU technology.
 Late in its life, IBM used its own 386SLC and 486SLC2 CPUs in desktop PS/2s with model numbers like 55, 56, and 57.
 IBM used a lot more of its own parts in the PS/2 line than it had in the PC line, which led to higher profit margins.